Spanish Mountain Gold (CVE:SPA) Trading 26.5% Higher – Time to Buy?

-Separately, Atrium Research upgraded shares of Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
-One equities research analyst has rated the stock with a Strong Buy rating, Based on data from MarketBeat, the stock presently has an average rating of “Strong Buy”.
+Separately, Atrium Research raised Spanish Mountain Gold to a “strong-buy” rating in a research note on Wednesday, September 10th.
+One investment analyst has rated the stock with a Strong Buy rating, Based on data from MarketBeat.com, Spanish Mountain Gold has a consensus rating of “Strong Buy”.

 Spanish Mountain Gold Stock Up 26.5%